bshastry/bshastry.github.io/cv.md

 Tentative title: __Static Analysis Assisted Vulnerability Discovery__

+*Over the past five years, I have developed an expertise in C/C++ code security audits, and compiler-driven static and dynamic vulnerability analyses.
+My work has contributed to four peer reviewed scientific publications on the topic which I have conceptualized and led, and several others which I have actively contributed to.
+Moreover, the tools I have written have helped uncover tens of vulnerabilities in open source networking software such as tcpdump, snort++, and Open vSwitch.*

 `2008-2010`
 __M.Sc.__ Computer Science, Ecole Polytechnique Federale de Lausanne.

+*At EPFL, I obtained a masters degree in computer science with a specialization in computer engineering.
+My masters thesis is titled "DPA attacks on certain cryptographic primitives on a common 8-bit microcontroller".
+This work benefited from my specialisation and kindled my interest in computer security.*

 `2003-2007`
 __B.Tech__ Electrical and Electronics Engineering, National Institute of Technology Karnataka.